eneko/eneko.github.io/_posts/2016-02-04-creating-swift-frameworks-for-ios-osx-and-tvos.md

 with the shortcuts `Ctrl + ⌘ + [` and `Ctrl + ⌘ + ]`.

 ### About Public and Private
+*TL;DR: Only those entities flagged as public in your framework will be accessible from the outside.*

 In Swift, the `public` keyword indicates the code flagged as public will accessible from outside the current module.